Tomas-M/iotop/README.md

 iotop
 =====

-Your Linux server is too slow or load is too high?
+Is your Linux server too slow or load is too high?
 One of the possible causes of such symptoms may be high IO (input/output) waiting time, which basically means that some of your processes need to read or write to a hard drive while it is too slow and not ready yet, serving data for